Claremont McKenna College: Curriculum

 About one third of the classes students complete are general education requirements.
 These include a humanities seminar and a writing seminar their first year, three semesters of a foreign language or demonstrated proficiency, a mathematics or computer science course, one laboratory science course and three semesters of a P.E. course or two seasons on a sports team.
 In addition, students must complete at least two humanities courses and three social science courses, all in areas outside the student's major.
 All students must complete a senior thesis, which can be either one-semester in length or, to receive departmental honors, two semesters.
 Claremont McKenna's curricular emphasis is on its social sciences, particularly economics, government, international relations, and psychology.
 CMC also offers an Oxford-style tutorial Philosophy, Politics, and Economics major with two separate tracks of 14 students each.
-Other multi-disciplinary majors include management engineering, philosophy and public affairs, science and management, econ-accounting, biology-chemistry, and environment, economics, and politics (EEP).
-CMC also offers the Robert A. Day 4+1 BA/MBA, in which students receive both their BA from Claremont McKenna and their MBA from the Drucker School of Management at Claremont Graduate University in 5 years.
+Other multidisciplinary majors include management engineering, philosophy and public affairs, science and management, econ-accounting, biology-chemistry, and environment, economics, and politics (EEP).
+CMC also offers the Robert A. Day 4+1 BA/MBA, in which students receive both a BA from Claremont McKenna and an MBA from the Drucker School of Management at Claremont Graduate University in five years.
 Its most popular undergraduate majors, by 2021 graduates, were: